wprzyby/HoMMybeer-3/README.md

 You can install the required programs mentioned above from the terminal or via the provided scripts in the _scripts_ directory (powershell scripts for Windows and a bash script for Ubuntu).

 Note that when running on Ubuntu, several additional libraries required by SFML need to be installed.
+These will be installed with the provided scripts and include:
+- xorg-dev
+- libgl1-mesa-dev
+- libudev-dev
+- libalut-dev
+- libvorbis-dev
+- libflac-dev

+SFML and GoogleTest will be automatically fetched via git when running CMake configuration.

 ### Building from inside Visual Studio Code